ONSdigital/rm-case-service/API.md

 # Case Service API
 This page documents the Case service API endpoints.
-These endpoints will be secured using HTTP basic authentication initially.
+Apart from the Service Information endpoint, all these endpoints are secured using HTTP basic authentication.
 All endpoints return an `HTTP 200 OK` status code except where noted otherwise.

 ## Case Events
 For the endpoints that return the details of a case: